kskrobas/npcl64/README.md

     $ make -f Makefile.rel install

-6. set the variable NPCLPATH, e.g.:
+7. set the variable NPCLPATH, e.g.:
     $ export NPCLPATH=/home/<user/bin

     and copy to it  the scFact.sft   file

-    To add the variable permanently, go to .bashrc (as shown in p.1) and insert export instruction.
+    To add the variable permanently, go to .bashrc (as shown in p.1) and insert the "export ... " instruction.

-7. start using
+8. start using